phaidra/phaidra/README.md

     `privkey.pem` and `fullchain.pem`).
 -   firewall with port 80 and 443 open on your computer.
 -   properly set variables in `./compose_ssl/.env`.

+*NOTE*: if running on rootful  Docker (eg Docker Desktop on Win 11 or Docker on OSX), set the `ALLOWED_HOST` variable in `compose-demo/.env` to "172.29.5.1" (the docker internal gateway address).
+The default value is set up for rootless docker, and you will not have access to restricted places like user-management, database inspection, etc otherwise.

 ###  SSL Startup